 Cancellation Charges: A cost to the home mover if the removal service is cancelled after confirmation during a specified time frame.

-Chartered Surveyor.
-Chartered Surveyors are highly trained and experienced property professionals.
+Chartered Surveyor: Chartered Surveyors are highly trained and experienced property professionals.
 They offer impartial, specialist advice on a variety of property related issues.
 Their duties include valuing property and looking for structural defects in buildings.
 They also provide expert consultancy advice in property, construction and related environmental issues.
-Chartered Surveyors are represented by the Royal Institution of Chartered Surveyors.
+Chartered Surveyors are represented by the Royal Institution of Chartered Surveyors (RICS).

 Claim: A written request for payment in accordance with the removal company’s insurance policy following loss or damage to belongings whilst in the removal company’s possession.